ucotta/BrilliantHTML5Parser/README.md

+# What is this?
+This package was designed to parse HTML 5 files for Brilliant Template.
+However, it can also be used independently.

+Attention, this package uses IBM HTML Entities: https://github.com/IBM-Swift/swift-html-entities.git This package will be replaced by the OWASP XSS Prevention Cheat Sheet.

-# Roadmap
+# Shortly...
 * Add XSS prevention cheat sheet by OWASP: https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet

-# What is this
-This package was designed to parse HTML 5 files for Brilliant Template, but if you want you can use it for your own propouses.

-Attention, this package uses IBM HTML Entities: https://github.com/IBM-Swift/swift-html-entities.git This package will be removed in future to use OWASP version.

 # Installation

-Create a new directory with this files:
+First step: create a new directory with this files:

 *Package.swift*